htchentyut/git_tutorial/README.md

 when you press the button of "Generate token", the system will generate a token, you need copy it asap because it will not be shown with you again.

-it is used as password when you push your code from local up to remote.
+it is used as password when you push your code from local repository up to remote repository.

 ## Create your first repository
 you can create a new repository or import others' repository as yours: